 These are some of the most effective tips that you should apply to make you more productive.

-Author’s Bio: Charlie Svensson is a professional content writer, text editor.
-A feature writer across an eclectic range of industries and lifestyle sectors.
+Author: Charlie Svensson – Professional Writer across an eclectic range of industries and sectors.